 Caffeine consumption has many benefits, including improvements in memory, learning, and attention.
 The authors hypothesized that these findings could be generalized to humans with ADHD, but there’s no way to know for sure.

 Caffeine’s effects on kids with ADHD have been tested as well.
 One study found that caffeine was more effective than no treatment at all for reducing aggression, impulsivity, and hyperactivity for kids with ADHD.
 However, it wasn’t as effective as prescription ADHD medication methylphenidate.

 Another small study found that the combination of L-theanine and caffeine improved cognition and attention, and decreased impulsivity, in 5 boys with ADHD.
 Caffeine alone, however, increased impulsivity.

 But it isn’t all good news.
 Experts warn that despite the findings of these studies, there are serious risks to consuming too much caffeine.
-For example, people (especially children) who consume too much caffeine could experience increased sleep problems (insomnia) and anxiety — which eventually could make ADHD worse.
+For example, people (especially children) who consume too much caffeine could experience increased anxiety, and sleep problems or insomnia which could make ADHD worse.

 In one study, the severity of caffeine use disorder (caffeine addiction) was linked to more severe symptoms of ADHD as well as overall lower quality of life.

 So can caffeine help people who have ADHD or not?
 It’s hard to say, because every person reacts to caffeine differently.
 If you think caffeine may be helpful for you or your child’s ADHD symptoms, talk to your healthcare provider.
 Self-medicating ADHD symptoms with caffeine can be very dangerous, especially for children.